 The origami kusudama flower is one of the most popular paper folding projects around.
-It is beautiful to look at and appears much more complicated than it actually is due to the delicate nature of the individual petals.
-Recently, I found myself wondering if there was a way to duplicate the look of the kusudama flower using money origami techniques.
+It is beautiful to look at and appears much more complicated than it is due to the delicate nature of the individual petals.

-There were two major obstacles I encountered when trying to make a money origami kusudama flower.
-The first was that the dollar bill is a rectangular shape, where the instructions for a basic kusudama flower specify that you use square paper.
-The second is that it's really frowned upon to deface US currency, so you can't just glue the petals of the flower together like you would in a regular kusudama flower.
-So, this tutorial uses a slightly different folding technique and keeps the flower petals together with paper clips so it can easily be taken apart and spent by the recipient.
+There were two major obstacles when trying to make a money origami kusudama flower.
+The first is that the dollar bill is a rectangular shape, where the instructions for a basic kusudama flower specify that you use square paper.
+The second is that it's frowned upon to deface U.S. currency, so you can't just glue the petals of the flower together like you would in a regular kusudama flower.
+This tutorial uses a slightly different folding technique and keeps the flower petals together with paper clips so it can easily be taken apart and spent by the recipient.

 01 of 07

 Wrinkled bills don't hold their shape as well and will thus be harder to join together for your finished money origami flower.
 Try to find crisp bills to use for making your origami dollar bill flower.
 You'll need five to make one single flower.